What Types of Damages are Included in a Car Accident Settlement?Trusted Content

 - Monetary damages include the actual financial losses that were caused by a car accident.
 Some of the most important monetary damages associated with car accident claims include property damages, medical bills, and lost earnings.

 - Non-monetary damages include losses that are not necessarily directly associated with financial expenses.
-When it comes to car accidents, pain and suffering are important types of non-monetary damages that may be applicable to a personal injury claim.
+When it comes to car accident lawsuits, pain and suffering are important types of non-monetary damages that may be applicable to a personal injury claim.

 A word on punitive damages